simeononsecurity/simeononsecurity.ch/content/articles/bitwarden-and-keepassxc-vs-the-rest/index.en.md

 - **Passkeys Support**: Modern password managers now support FIDO2 passkeys, the future of passwordless authentication
 - **Breach Monitoring**: Automatic alerts when your credentials appear in data breaches
 - **Secure Sharing**: Safe methods to share passwords with family or team members
-- **Cross-Platform Access**: Seamless synchronization across all devices
+- **Cross-Platform Access**: smooth synchronization across all devices

 According to 2026 cybersecurity research, users of password managers experience **95% fewer account compromises** compared to those managing passwords manually or in browser storage.